These actions may include land development-related activities such as:

 DDOT performs evaluations based on the CTR findings and makes recommendations on the actions in accordance with Title 11 (Zoning), Title 12A (Building Code), and Title 24 (Public Space and Safety) of the District of Columbia Municipal Regulations (DCMR), as well as the DDOT Design and Engineering Manual (DEM), the Public Realm Design Manual, and DDOT policies and plans.

-The Development Review Branch requires a majority of applicants to complete a scoping review and a Comprehensive Transportation Review (CTR).
+The Development Review team requires a majority of applicants to complete a Scoping Form to establish the parameters of a Comprehensive Transportation Review (CTR).

-- To begin your application by requesting a pre-process scoping review meeting or a follow-up meeting, please send an e-mail to [email protected].
+To schedule a pre-process scoping review meeting, please send an e-mail to [email protected].

-- To view our scoping guidelines please see the document
+To view our scoping guidelines, please see the CTR document.

-- For a step-by-step chart of the Development Review process see the
+For a step-by-step chart of the Development Review process, please see the DDOT Development Review Process Flow Chart.

 For a listing of DDOT’s policies and practices, please see the Policy Compendium.